pmndrs/react-three-fiber/readme.md

-  gl                            // Props that go into the default webGL-renderer camera                        // Props that go into the default camera raycaster                     // Props that go into the default raycaster vr = false                    // Switches renderer to VR mode, then uses gl.setAnimationLoop orthographic = false          // Creates an orthographic camera if true pixelRatio = undefined        // You could provide window.devicePixelRatio if you like
+  gl                            // Props that go into the default webGL-renderer camera                        // Props that go into the default camera raycaster                     // Props that go into the default raycaster shadowMap                     // Props that go into gl.shadowMap, can also be set true for PCFsoft vr = false                    // Switches renderer to VR mode, then uses gl.setAnimationLoop orthographic = false          // Creates an orthographic camera if true pixelRatio = undefined        // You could provide window.devicePixelRatio if you like